 For more information, please consult the Charter of Services.

-University of Milan students, Erasmus students, University teaching staff, visiting professors, University staff, staff from partner institutions and users from partner hospital centres, are all registered with the library’s borrowing service.
+University of Milan students, Erasmus students, University teaching staff, visiting professors, University staff, staff from partner institutions and users from partner hospital centres, are all registered with the libraries' loan service.

-Interested external users can request temporary registration by submitting a guarantee form filled in and signed by a member of the teaching staff or researcher from the Humanities area.
-The form can be collected in person from the library or downloaded from the Library Service portal or from the Library’s web page.
+Interested external users can request temporary registration by submitting a completed application form filled in and signed by a member of the teaching staff or researcher from the University.
+The form can be collected in person from the library or downloaded from the Library Service portal.

 Online services.
-Users can access the personal area of the Catalogue (My library account) and the bibliounimi app to:
+Users can access the personal area of the Catalogue:

-send a loan request; the reader has 3 days to collect the volumes;
+send a loan request: the reader must wait for an availability notice sent by the library; he then has 3 days to collect the volumes;

 request a renewal.

-Renewal is allowed starting four days from the due date, as long as the books have not been reserved by others.
+Renewal is allowed as long as the books have not been reserved by others.
 Renewals cannot be authorised for books that have exceeded their loan due date.

-Failure to return items by their due date will result in the user being barred from services provided at all Library Service libraries until the item is returned; the return of an item more than three days after its due date will result in the user being suspended from using the library service for twice the number of days overdue.
+Failure to return items by their due date will result in the user being barred from using the services provided at all Library Service libraries until the item is returned; the return of the item more than three days after its due date will result in the user being suspended for the number of days overdue.

 Students who fail to return items within 60 days of their due date will have a temporary block put on their academic studies and will be excluded from exam sessions; the block will be removed once the borrowed item is returned; however, the student’s suspension from using the library service will remain in place.